sparkfun/flux-sdk/docs/iot_azure.md

-# Creating and Connecting to an Azure IoT Device
+# Azure IoT Device {#flux-using-iot-azure}

 One of the key features of the Flux Framework is it's simplified access to IoT service providers.
 This document outlines how an Azure IoT device is used by the Flux framework.

 The following is covered by this document: